-Black and white is the most obvious, and the most classic, example of this.
-But for 2018, we’re also getting a lot of blacks and tans, whites and creams, even metallics and animal prints mixed with neutral shades.
+Black and white are the most obvious, and the most classic, examples of this.
+But for 2022, we’re also getting a lot of blacks and tans, whites and creams, and even metallics and animal prints mixed with neutral shades.
 I quite like this twist, as it makes the same old beige shoes seem a little less boring.

-As for this year’s “hottest” colors, it has to be blue.
+As for this year’s “hottest” color, it has to be blue.
 And red.
 But really, red is always in there when it comes to shoes.

 The nice thing about all of this summer’s trendiest colors is this: they’re incredibly easy to wear.
 They’re so much easier to work into the average woman’s wardrobe than shades of orange or purple.
 And again, you’ll be able to wear these colors for years to come.

 Iskra Banović is our seasoned Editor-in-Chief at BlueFashion.
 She has been steering the website's content and editorial direction since 2013.
 With a rich background in fashion design, Iskra's expertise spans across fashion, interior design, beauty, lifestyle, travel, and culture.